csiro-fair/mritc-demo-data/README.md

 ## License

-This example data is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](license.txt).
+This example data is licensed under [CC BY-NC-SA 4.0](license.txt).

 ## How to Use